uma458467/cloud-native-app-labs/lab-instructions/spring-boot/actuator.md

 ## What You Will Learn

-* How to use the actuator
+* How to use the endpoints that the `actuator` exposes to manage applications

 ## Exercises

 ### Set up the Actuator
-Change to the lab directory:

-$ cd $COURSE_HOME/day_01/session_01/lab_04/initial/hello-spring-boot
-Import the project’s pom.xml into your editor/IDE of choice.

-To pom.xml add the following dependency to include the starter for Spring Boot Actuator:
+Spring Boot includes a number of additional features to help you monitor and manage your application when it’s pushed to production.
+These features are added by adding `spring-boot-starter-actuator` to the classpath.

+1) Review the following file: `$CLOUD_NATIVE_APP_LABS_HOME/hello-spring-boot-actuator/pom.xml`.

 ```xml
 <dependency>